INSPIRE-MIF/qgis-ogr-gmlas/README.md

 #### How-to deal with long table/column names?

-Some target datasources may constraint on the lenght of table or column names (eg. 64 for Postgres).
+Some target datasources may constraint on the length of table or column names (eg. 64 for Postgres).
 In this case the option ```IdentifierMaxLength``` is available to limit the size of feature names and column names.